PRINCE-PRASAD/Tailwind_CSS/README.md

 ```
 npm install -D tailwindcss postcss autoprefixer
 ```
-3. Generate a Tailwind config file for your project using the Tailwind CLI utility included
+3. Generate a Tailwind config file and postcss.config.js for your project using the Tailwind CLI utility included
 ```
-npx tailwindcss init
+npx tailwindcss init -p
 ```
 4. Vite. js allows developers to set up a development environment for frameworks like Vue, TezJS and React and even for Vanilla JavaScript app with a dev server.
 ```